Find a Doctor

 We care about your satisfaction with your experience here.

-We have an established grievance process for Mercy nursing students (PDF) who feel that they haven't received fair treatment concerning matters of school policies, procedures, and regulations in accordance with the current student handbook and student bill of rights.
+We have an established grievance process for St. Margaret nursing students (PDF) who feel that they haven't received fair treatment concerning matters of school policies, procedures, and regulations in accordance with the current student handbook and student bill of rights.

 Students will receive impartial consideration as they follow the established grievance process.